- 10 lessons

 Example Sentences:

-If you want to express someone gives others something or some information, you can use the pattern below.
+If you want to express the destination, you can use something below.

 Example Sentences: